UK lifts immigration cap for medical workers amid shortages

-LONDON — Britain says it will lift a cap on the number of visas granted to foreign doctors and nurses to help ease staffing shortfalls in the National Health Service.
+LONDON — Britain said Thursday it will lift a cap on the number of visas granted to foreign doctors and nurses to help ease staffing shortfalls in the country’s National Health Service.

-Prime Minister Theresa May’s spokesman said Thursday that the government will remove non-European Union doctors and nurses from a cap on the number of skilled-worker visas that can be issued each year.
+Prime Minister Theresa May’s spokesman said the government would remove non-European Union doctors and nurses from a cap on the number of skilled-worker visas that can be issued each year.

+The cap currently restricts Tier Two visas for non-EU workers to 20,700 people per year.

+The move is expected to be formally announced by the Home Office on Friday.

 It’s the first easing of immigration rules by a Conservative government with a longstanding — and unmet — goal of cutting net immigration to below 100,000.
 It’s currently more than double that.